1967 NFL Championship Game: Legacy

 The game was the end of an era and the beginning of another.
 This would be the last year the NFL championship game was considered more important than the AFL–NFL World Championship Game, for in the following year Joe Namath and the New York Jets staged an upset victory over the Baltimore Colts that would bring the AFL to full legitimacy and validate the merger of the two leagues that had been agreed upon in 1966 and would be consummated in 1970.
 Landry, along with others, believed that football games should never be held in weather conditions so harsh.
-In the post-merger era of the NFL, the World Championship Game (as the Super Bowl is officially called) would be offered to cities on a bid, and no outdoor stadium in a cold-weather city would be offered the World Championship Game until 2013, when MetLife Stadium in East Rutherford, New Jersey, hosted Super Bowl XLVIII on February 2, 2014.
+In the post-merger era of the NFL, the Super Bowl would be offered to cities on a bid, and no outdoor stadium in a cold-weather city would be offered the Super Bowl until 2013, when MetLife Stadium in East Rutherford, New Jersey, hosted Super Bowl XLVIII on February 2, 2014.
 The NFL, reflecting the impact the "Ice Bowl" had on the sport, considered the selection of MetLife Stadium to be a "one off" occasion.
-Fortunately, the temperature at kickoff was a relatively hospitable 49 F degrees, and the game just missed a snowstorm that came the following day.
+Fortunately, the temperature at kickoff was a relatively hospitable 49 F, and the game just missed a snowstorm that came the following day.

 With Green Bay having won five NFL championships in seven years and the first two Super Bowls, Vince Lombardi retired as head coach of the Packers on February 1, 1968, but retained his position of general manager for the 1968 season.

 Many Dallas players described this game as the most devastating loss of the 1966–1970 period.
 Having lost this game and the 1966 title game in the winning seconds of each game, Landry was subject to criticism that he was unable to win the Big One, a stigma that persisted until Dallas won its first NFL title in the 1971 season.
-In the three seasons following 1967, the Cowboys suffered two upsets in the playoffs to the Cleveland Browns, then lost Super Bowl V to the Baltimore Colts 13–16 on a last-second field goal.
+In the three seasons following 1967, the Cowboys suffered two upsets in the playoffs to the Cleveland Browns, then lost Super Bowl V to the Baltimore Colts 13–16 on a last-second field goal, leading to the Cowboys being labeled for a time as Next Year's Champions.
 Schramm considered this game to be the turning point to Dallas becoming America's Team because of the way the Cowboys battled back in the game.